-28 Mosquera labels this kind of view "Aggregative Pairwise Inequality" in (Mosquera 2017b, 149).
+31Mosquera labels this kind of view 'Aggregative pairwise inequality' in Mosquera (2017b: 149).

-29 This feature makes Positive and Negative Egalitarianism unsuitable as a general characterisation of all egalitarian views and shows that they're substantial positions.
+32This feature makes positive and negative egalitarianism unsuitable as a general characterisation of all egalitarian views and shows that they are substantial positions.
 For the former we would need something weaker not to exclude positions such as the range measure.
-Indeed, Negative Egalitarianism rules out Gini in different number cases since, as shown by (Arrhenius, mimeo), according to Gini, a mere increase in unequal relations by adding more individuals to the population might sometimes improve the situation in respect to inequality.
-Another principle that Negative Egalitarianism rules out is Temkin's BOP (The Relative to the Best-Off Person View of Complaints) in combination with his Additive Principle of Equality (Temkin 1993).
-According to this combined principle, all the individuals but the very best off have a complaint and the badness of the inequality of a population is equivalent to the aggregated number of complaints of all but the very best off in that population.
-A principle like this, in difference to Negative Egalitarianism, is insensitive to the addition of better off people (i.e., adding more people at the level of the better off doesn't increase the badness of inequality) since it only looks at
+Indeed, negative egalitarianism rules out Gini in different-number cases since, as shown by Arrhenius (2016), according to Gini, a mere increase in unequal relations by adding more individuals to the population might sometimes improve the situation in respect to inequality.
+Another principle that negative egalitarianism rules out is Temkin's BOP (the Relative to the best-off person view of complaints) in combination with his Additive principle of equality (Temkin (1993)).
+According to this combined principle, all the individuals but the very best-off have a complaint and the badness of the inequality of a population is equivalent to the aggregated number of complaints of all but the very best-off in that population.
+A principle like this, unlike negative egalitarianism, is insensitive to the addition of better-off people (i.e. adding more people at the level of the better-off doesn't increase the badness of inequality) since it only looks at the difference with the best-off person, irrespective of the number of people who happen to be at this level.
+Although a general characterisation of all egalitarian views is an interesting question, we set this issue aside for now.